tale-toul/OCP4baremetalIPI/README.md

 ### Install and set up vBMC in the physical node

+The next steps must be taken in the physical host.

-Install the following packages in the physical server
+Install the following packages

 ```
 # dnf install gcc libvirt-devel python3-virtualenv ipmitool